gros-pataplouf/pete_baker_onboarding/README.md

 ### b) Setting up the environment
 You need Python 3.X, as well as the package manager of your choice installed to get started.
 We use _pip_ in this tutorial.
-Please check you have python and pip installed as outlined in the (pip documentation)[https://pip.pypa.io/en/stable/getting-started/]:
+Please check you have python and pip installed as outlined in the [pip documentation](https://pip.pypa.io/en/stable/getting-started/):
 Linux & MacOs
 ```
 python --version